skhg/traffic-light-controller/README.md

 ### Arduino Code

-The arduino code is all within a [single file](traffic-light-controller.ino).
+The arduino code is all within a [single file](traffic-light-controller.ino) that includes explanatory comments.

 It begins with a set of definitions for pin locations, library imports and hardcoded values for things like HTTP Content-Types and response code values.
 Following that are a set of variable which can change at runtime, all prefixed with underscores.
 A few objects are also initialised here, including those for the web server, web socket server, WiFi client, and temperature sensors.
 The "system clock" is maintained by the `_currentMillis` field.